With Plastic Free July upon us, we’ve put together 65 ways to reduce plastic waste at home.

-With everything going on at the moment, let’s not create another rod to flagellate ourselves with.
+With everything going on at the moment – the cost-of-living crisis and the seemingly endless demands of modern life –, let’s not create another rod to flagellate ourselves with.
 Let’s not find something else to feel guilty about.
 Instead, let’s look at this in a positive light.

-If we are feeling guilty about the waste (and plastic waste in particular) that we are producing right now, that means we have an awareness and we are conscious of the problem – that is the first step.
+If we are feeling guilty about the waste (and plastic waste in particular) that we are producing right now, that means we have an awareness and we are conscious of the problem.

-Now for the second step… let’s not try and solve the world’s plastic pollution problem by taking it all on ourselves.
-Instead, let’s try and find one thing that we are feeling guilty when it comes to striving to reduce plastic waste and start there.
+Let’s not try and solve the world’s plastic pollution problem by taking it all on ourselves, instead, let’s try and find one thing that we are feeling guilty when it comes to striving to reduce plastic waste and start there.

 Do you have a lot of plastic bread bags, with the little plastic tie?
 Is there a way you can solve that one problem?
 Perhaps by finding a bakery that sells its bread in paper bags.
 Or could you bring your own bag to the bakery?
 Or have a go at baking your own?
 There are lots of options.